This is from the first draft of my book ‘The Words of the Covenant: New Testament Continuity’.

 Interpreting Matthew 10

 Jesus dispenses power to vanquish demons and sicknesses to His disciples in Matthew 10:1 in preparation for them going throughout Israel heralding the impending Kingdom of Heaven (Matt.
 10:1-10).
 The wonders they are to perform in the sight of their countrymen demonstrate the unsuitability of putting new wine in old wineskins.
 The Kingdom they are preaching as “at hand” will introduce a new aeon; one that will outdo this aeon as a combine-harvester outdoes a scythe.
-The miracles should not be seen as only sins that attract attention, but as portents of the kind of realm the Kingdom of God will be.
+The miracles should not be seen as only signs that attract attention, but as portents of the kind of realm the Kingdom of God will be.

 But it is a striking fact that Matthew tells us that this powerful witness was to be confined.